spoorthipreddy/bike-share/README.md

 Three questions will guide the future marketing campaign:

-1.How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual riders use Cyclistic bikes differently?

-2.Why would casual riders buy Cyclistic annual memberships?
+2. Why would casual riders buy Cyclistic annual memberships?

-3.How can Cyclistic use digital media to influence casual riders to become members?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 I have been assigned by Moreno the first question.